s87jackson/rfars/README.md

-process of downloading annual ZIP files and attempting to stitch them together - after first combing through the immense [data dictionary](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/813254) to determine the required variables and table names. `rfars`allows users to download five years of FARS data with just two lines of code.
+process of downloading annual ZIP files and attempting to stitch them together - after first combing through the immense [data dictionary](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/813254) to determine the required variables and table names. `rfars` allows users to download FARS data back to 2016 with just two lines of code.
 The result is a full, rich dataset ready for mapping, modeling, and other downstream analysis.
 Helper functions are also provided to produce common counts and comparisons.

-A companion package `rfarsplus`provides exposure data and facilitates the calculation of various rates.
+A companion package `rfarsplus` (currently in development) will provide exposure data and facilitate the calculation of various rates.

 ## Installation

-You can install the latest version of `rfars`from [GitHub](https://github.com/) with:
+You can install the latest version of `rfars` from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("s87jackson/rfars")
 ```

+Then load the required packages:

 ``` r
 library(rfars)